Skip to main content

 Intense exercise, particularly HIIT, transiently increases the production of reactive oxygen species (ROS).
 While chronic, high levels of ROS are associated with cellular damage and inflammation, the acute, pulsatile generation of ROS during exercise functions as a critical signaling event.
 This exercise-induced oxidative eustress (beneficial stress) is a trigger for many of the positive adaptations to training.

 ROS activate redox-sensitive signaling pathways, including the Nrf2 pathway, which upregulates the body’s endogenous antioxidant defenses.
 This adaptive response ultimately leads to a more resilient system, better equipped to handle oxidative stress and inflammation at baseline.
-The acute surge in ROS is also implicated in improving and activating the very pathways, like AMPK, that drive mitochondrial biogenesis.
+The acute surge in ROS is also implicated in improving insulin sensitivity and activating the very pathways, like AMPK, that drive mitochondrial biogenesis.

 Therefore, a targeted exercise protocol is a sophisticated intervention that leverages mechanical stress and transient energy crises to unleash a powerful cascade of myokine-mediated and redox-sensitive signals.
 This systemic communication network actively dismantles the pathophysiology of metabolic dysregulation, restoring cellular efficiency, quieting inflammation, and re-establishing endocrine harmony.
 The reversal is not passive; it is an active, directed process of biological reconstruction initiated by purposeful movement.